RedsenCH/PnPSearchFeaturePack/README.md

 - [Custom Components](00-documentation/CustomComponents.md) - To provide more interactivity in your search experience
 - [Custom Handlebars extensions](00-documentation/CustomHandlebarsCustomizations.md) - to help you building custom templates more efficiently

+**DOCUMENTATION IS STILL WORK IN PROGRESS.
+REGULAR UPDATES ARE DONE.
+STAY TUNED!**

 ## References

 - [Getting started with SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant)